makapuf/bitbox-alterego/README.md

 #Alter Ego port to Bitbox !

 *Alter Ego* is a unique platformer based on the fact that you control an alter ego with which you wan swap position to solve puzzle levels !
-Look at video to understand gameplay !
+Look at video to understand gameplay.

  - Controls : Press button A to swap, D-pad to move !
  - Original game by retro souls [Homepage](http://www.retrosouls.net/?page_id=614)